notgiven688/jitterphysics2/docfx/docs/documentation/bodies.md

 will result in a body with the textbook inertia and mass of a unit-density sphere of radius one.

 The mass properties of the body can also be set directly using `body.SetMassInertia`.
-Setting `setMassProperties: false` in `body.AddShape(...)` prevents the shapes' mass properties from being used.
+Passing `MassInertiaUpdateMode.Preserve` to `body.AddShape(...)` or `body.AddShapes(...)` prevents the automatic recalculation of mass properties when shapes are added.

 ***The position of the rigid body has to align with the center of mass.**
 So in the local reference frame of the body, the center of mass is $(0, 0, 0)$.
 Shapes or combinations of shapes must be translated accordingly.*